JThomas404/AWS-Automation-with-Python-Boto3-and-Lambda-Projects/serverless-wsgi-flask.md

 ## Project Summary

-This phase was the first attempt at transitioning the application from a local prototype to a remotely accessible, serverless architecture.
-Rather than rewriting the entire application from scratch, I opted to retain the Flask backend and integrate it into AWS Lambda using the Serverless Framework and the `serverless-wsgi` plugin.
+This phase marked the first attempt to transition the application from a local prototype to a remotely accessible, serverless architecture.
+Rather than rewriting the entire application from scratch, I chose to retain the Flask backend and integrate it with AWS Lambda using the Serverless Framework and the `serverless-wsgi` plugin.

-This approach allowed me to deploy the existing application while beginning to work with managed infrastructure such as API Gateway and Lambda.
+This approach allowed me to deploy the existing application while beginning to work with managed services such as API Gateway and Lambda.
 However, the method ultimately proved unstable, unscalable, and unnecessarily complex to maintain.

 ---

 ## Overview

-The primary goal of this phase was to make the existing Flask application deployable and accessible via the web without running locally.
-The application flow remained the same:
+The primary goal of this phase was to make the existing Flask application deployable and accessible via the web without requiring local execution.
+The application logic remained the same:

 - Accept contact form submissions via HTML
-- Process the form using Flask
+- Process the data with Flask
-- Store the data in DynamoDB using Boto3
+- Store the submissions in DynamoDB using Boto3

-However, instead of executing on `localhost`, the application would now be hosted as a Lambda function, with API Gateway handling HTTP routing.
+Instead of running on `localhost`, the application would now execute as a Lambda function, with API Gateway handling HTTP routing.

 ---